MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk-single-app.md

 >[!IMPORTANT]
 >When you build a provisioning package, you may include sensitive information in the project files and in the provisioning package (.ppkg) file.
 Although you have the option to encrypt the .ppkg file, project files are not encrypted.
 You should store the project files in a secure location and delete the project files when they are no longer needed.

 [Learn how to apply a provisioning package.](provisioning-packages/provisioning-apply-package.md)

 <span id="mdm" />

 ## Set up a kiosk or digital sign using Microsoft Intune or other MDM service

->App type: UWP
+>App type:
+> - UWP
 >
+>OS edition:
->OS edition: Windows 10 Pro (version 1709), Ent, Edu
+> - Windows 10 Pro version 1709+, Ent, Edu
+> - Windows 11
 >
+>Account type:
+> - Local standard user
->Account type: Local standard user, Azure AD
+> - Azure AD

 Microsoft Intune and other MDM services enable kiosk configuration through the [AssignedAccess configuration service provider (CSP)](/windows/client-management/mdm/assignedaccess-csp).
 Assigned Access has a `KioskModeApp` setting.
 In the `KioskModeApp` setting, you enter the user account name and the [AUMID](/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app) for the app to run in kiosk mode.

 >[!TIP]
->Starting in Windows 10, version 1803, a ShellLauncher node has been added to the [AssignedAccess CSP](/windows/client-management/mdm/assignedaccess-csp).
+>A ShellLauncher node has been added to the [AssignedAccess CSP](/windows/client-management/mdm/assignedaccess-csp).

-To configure a kiosk in Microsoft Intune, see [Windows 10 and Windows Holographic for Business device settings to run as a dedicated kiosk using Intune](/intune/kiosk-settings).
+To configure a kiosk in Microsoft Intune, see [Windows client and Windows Holographic for Business device settings to run as a dedicated kiosk using Intune](/intune/kiosk-settings).
 For other MDM services, see the documentation for your provider.